-Cheng Liang, aged 62, was appointed as Acting Group Chief Executive Officer in October 2014 and is responsible for the overall management of the Group.
-He has been the Managing Director of the pipes and pipe fittings segment of the Group since January 2009 where he oversaw all operational aspects of the pipes and pipe fittings segment, including executing business strategies, manufacturing, procurement and sales and distribution.
+Cheng Liang, aged 63, was appointed as Acting Group Chief Executive Officer in October 2014 and he assumed the permanent role of Group Chief Executive Officer on November 1, 2018.
+He is responsible for the overall management of the Group and has been the Managing Director of the pipes and pipe fittings segment of the Group since January 2009 where he oversaw all operational aspects of the pipes and pipe fittings segment, including executing business strategies, manufacturing, procurement and sales and distribution.
 Mr. Cheng is a founding member of the Group and was previously an Executive Director of the Group from 1998 to 2008.
 His prior experiences include tin smelting in Singapore and South Korea, tin trading and forex trading.